microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Removing, renaming, or changing an incompatible type of a declared property
 - Removing or renaming APIs or API parameters
 - Adding a required request header
-- Adding EnumType members for non-evolvable enumerations
+- Adding EnumType members for nonevolvable enumerations
 - Adding Nullable="false" properties to existing types
 - Adding a parameter not marked as [Nullable](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_Nullable) to existing actions
 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function